jebkor/battletrackr/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: bug report
+name: Bug report
-about: To allow for bug reports
+about: For when bugs need squashing
 title: "[BUG]"
 labels: ''
 assignees: ''